karrot-dev/yunity.org/user/pages/10.heartbeat/2019-10-07/item.md

 ## [Karrot](https://karrot.world)

-Finally, after months of preparation (and sometimes desparation), I released the redesign based on the first non-beta version of the [Quasar UI framework](https://quasar.dev).
+Finally, after months of preparation (and sometimes desperation), I released the redesign based on the first non-beta version of the [Quasar UI framework](https://quasar.dev).
 But it wasn't just about upgrading Quasar, I also fixed and improved some smaller things while I was at it.
 For example, the topbar search now shows profile pictures next to user names!

 With the new release also came major translation updates: Czech, Spanish and Esperanto are on 100%, while German reached 89% - many thanks to the translators, especially Carlos and Jirka!

 ![](karrot-landing.png)<br>
 _A screenshot from the slightly redesigned wall.
 Actually it looks very similar to before!_

 [Our weekly call](https://community.foodsaving.world/t/weekly-call-about-karrot-development/289/27) continues since we started it in July.
 We're usually 3-5 people discussing bits and bobs about Karrot, foodsaving worldwide and sometimes politics.
 A typical call takes around an hour and is guided through by the facilitator - one of us who volunteered the week before.
 I think we all find this format helpful to establish more human contact and get some focus on Karrot topics once in a while.
+If you're interested in joining as well, please feel free to do so!

 Also in September, I moved Karrot away from the Sparkpost email service provider because they reduced their free plan dramatically.
 I went through a week-long journey of finding a good self-hosted solution, setting it up and keeping it running.
 But it seems worth it!
 So far, we sent around 14k emails with the new setup.
 Occasionally I keep an eye on failed email deliveries to see if we ended up on some blacklist, but it seems still fine.
 If you're interested in more details, you might want to read [my blog post](https://blog.karrot.world/2019/09/25/setting-up-email-service.html).